President Roxas, Cotabato: Geography

 The municipality of President Roxas is composed of two parts: the northern and the southern part.

-Northern President Roxas is bounded by the Municipalities of Damulog and Kibawe of the province of Bukidnon on the north, on the south by the Municipality of Antipas, on the west by the Municipality of Carmen and on the east by the Municipality of Arakan.
+Northern President Roxas is bounded by the Municipalities of Damulog and Kibawe of the province of Bukidnon on the north, on the south by the Municipalities of Antipas and Matalam on the west by the Municipality of Carmen and on the east by the Municipality of Arakan.

-Meanwhile, Southern President Roxas is bounded on the north by the Municipality of Antipas, on the south by Kidapawan, on the west by Matalam and on the east by the Municipality of Magpet.
+Meanwhile, Southern President Roxas is bounded on the north by the Municipality of Antipas on the south by Kidapawan City, on the west by Municipality of Matalam and on the east by the Municipality of Magpet.

 Barangays

 President Roxas is politically subdivided into 25 barangays.
 Each barangay consists of puroks while some have sitios.